irshadpc/iOS-Developement-Toolkit/README.md

 * Great blog around iOS and co. [khanlou](http://khanlou.com)

 #Podcasts
+If you really have time to listen podcast this is my favorite Mac app [PodcastMenu](https://github.com/insidegui/PodcastMenu)

+* [AppStories](https://itunes.apple.com/us/podcast/appstories/id1227872143?mt=2) By Federico Viticci, John Voorhees, Check this out.

 * [Core Intuition](http://www.coreint.org) is a podcast about indie software development for the Mac, iOS and other Apple technologies.